Vans Mega Checker Slip-on

-Just like other slip-on from Vans, expect that the Vans Slip-On Mega Checker black & white skate shoes come in unisex sizing as well.
+Just like other slip-ons from Vans, expect that the Vans Slip-On Mega Checker black & white skate shoes come in unisex sizing as well.
 Ladies and gents rejoice as broad size ranges are available for this model.
-Transitioning from boys to men’s sizes are offered, from 3.5 to 13, while the ladies can choose from 5 to 14.5.

 Those that are familiar with how Vans fit can avail of their usual but for first-timers, it is recommended to size down half, or full size as these fit big.
 The convenient slip is always a bonus but the fastest wear possible.